mini2Dx/parcl/README.md

 Gradle plugin for bundling your Java application as Windows, Mac and Linux native applications

+__Please Note:__ If you are receiving an error about missing dependencies, please upgrade to 1.1.0

 ## How to use

 Add the following buildscript configuration to the top of your build.gradle